Is options trading risky?

 Trading too often and aggressively will not help if they're trading a bad strategy, not hedging for black swan events and not optimizing their entries.

 Some traders even believe that day trading will help them be profitable, but the fact is that day traders almost always lose a lot of money (a recent study indicated that 99.8% of day traders lost money, and the "lucky" 0.2% that didn't ended up earning less than minimum wage).

 Check out this day trading study that analyzed 360,000 day traders and...
 359,000 LOST money, an average of 15% a year.

 Is there a better solution?
 Yes, there is.
 Continue reading below:

 Follow My Trades with Real-Time Trade Alerts

-In my opinion, the only way for retail traders to be successful is by selling option premium.
+In my opinion, the best way for retail traders to be consistently profitable is by selling option premium.

 Here are the two things you can do to improve your trading and maximize your profits:

 Trade Small & Be Patient to Optimize Your Trade Entries

 Trade spreads to protect against black swan events